mickfuzz/phd4/_posts/thesis_chapters/2024-3-2-Literature_review.md

+### Defining and conceptualising informal education

-### Discussion on Informal Education Pedagogies
+**on Informal Education Pedagogies**

-To develop these focused professional frameworks of concepts, we now place them in the context of wider theories of community and informal  learning.
+To assess the wider use of professional frameworks of concepts, it is potential valuable to test them in the context of wider theories of community and informal  learning.

-Informal education has the potential to offer less barriers to authorial agency which are engendered by factors such as curricular constraints, practical classroom factors and school behaviour norms,
+Informal education has the potential to offer less barriers to authorial agency which are engendered by factors such as curricular constraints, practical classroom factors and school behaviour norms.

+**Defining Informal Education**
+Definitions of informal education are complex and beyond the remit of this literature review.
+Informal here is not just about a school or non-school environment [@erstad_identity_2012].

+Gerber define formal learning as that which happens in school and informal learning as that outside of school [@gerber_development_2001], Sefton-Green [@sefton-green_literature_2004] complicates this view, noting that2 informal learning can take place in formal settings and vice-versa.

+Others writers [@eshach_bridging_2007, p.
+173; @werquin_recognition_2009]  describe learning happens outside of formal institution and where there is little instruction but the learner experience is carefully planned using the term 'non-formal' in contrast to both formal and unstructured/informal learning.

+#### Informal, participatory, digital and gaming communities

+Digital learning in IILP (GLAM settings) is fertile [@degner_digital_2022; @schwan_understanding_2014]

+The focus on historical and cultural artefacts and practices brought by Rogoff, and in particular the concept of guided participation was originated in non-school settings and younger age ranges.

+However, the concept has been used to analyse participation in non-formal and formal settings.
+The following studies are relevant:

+- guided participation framed in media literacy @aarsand_appropriation_2016.

 ### Using professional frameworks to help novice game makers